Visuals to communicate research topics

 The eco-museum LIVE in Iveragh commissioned Aperture Media to do an educational animation video on the geological history of the Iveragh peninsula in Kerry.
 The latter asked me to create visuals and animations for this.
 County Kerry has some spectacular geology sites and the goal was to feed the imagination of the viewer and let them see what the area looked like hundreds of millions of years ago.

-Fortunately, I live a double life as a rock enthusiast and had already visited the relevant locations a few times before, so I started developing concept art early.
-I illustrated and modelled everything from scratch for this.
+Fortunately, I had already visited the relevant locations a few times before, so I started developing concept art early.
+I illustrated and modeled everything from scratch for this.
 An exception was the myriapod that capable animation student and Aperture Media-intern Emma O’Keefe illustrated and animated.

 Having plenty of creative freedom on this, I played with a range of animation techniques from rigged 3D-character animation to standard 2D-animation to frame-by-frame animation.